Barksdale Air Force Base: World War II

 Barksdale was developed as an Air Corps flying school November 1940 and the runway apron was completed mid-1941.
 Between 23 and 25 May 1940, Barksdale Field was host to the Army's "complete military maneuvers" simulating European combat operations.
 Some 320 aircraft from throughout the Army Air Corps participated, as Major General Dwight D. Eisenhower watched.
-General George C. Marshall, the U.S. Army Chief of Staff, also briefly visited Barksdale Field during the latter stages of the maneuvers.
+General George C. Marshall, the Chief of Staff of the United States Army, also briefly visited Barksdale Field during the latter stages of the maneuvers.

 During World War II, the airfield trained replacement crews and entire units between 1942 and 1945.
 Known units that trained at Barksdale were: